 Don’t worry about having enough to get through your trip.
 I wear contacts, and a 60ml (size found at Target) bottle of contact solution lasts me around 5-6 days.
 Even if I brought two bottles, that wouldn’t last for a two week trip.
 But I know I can buy some on the road, which saves me space and allows me to go carry-on only.

 In the US you can find contact solution almost everywhere, from pharmacies to grocery stores.
 Outside of the US it’s a little different, but you just have to know what to look for.
-In most other countries, you will need to look for an optical boutique.
+In most other countries, you might need to look for an optical boutique.

 You might not need as much as you think you do.
 Test out your travel sized items ahead of time.
 How much shampoo or toothpaste do you use in one week?
 My travel shampoo bottle is one ounce (about 30ml) and even after a two week trip, I still had a little left in the bottle.